cube3power/atsd/forecasting/README.md

 |Forecast Range |Minimum and Maximum constraints applied to the stored forecast values to ensure that such values are within the specified range.
 Constraints are applied to the winning forecast after scoring stage.|
 |Forecast Interval |The length of time into the future for which forecasts are to be prepared and stored in the database.
 Can be rounded upwards to the nearest forecast period.|

-## Tools
+## Editor Tools

-Forecast Settings Editor provides a set of following tools:
+Forecast Settings Editor provides the following tools:

 ![](resources/forecasts_9.png)